marvin1099/SteamGameSwitcher/README.md

 Put the script in your /Steam/steamapps/ folder.
 There should be a lot of appmanifest files in there.
 At default the script will create a config for the Satisfatory versions.
-To make it work set your Satisfatory versions to experimental in Steam.
-Steam does not need to download the new files so close it then continue.
+Make shure you have steamcmd installed and in your system path vars.
 Run the script, at this point you can switch gameversions by running the script.

 # CustomGames
 The script can be copyed and renamed to have a script for multiple games.
+So for the game Portal you might use the name SGS-Portal.py.
+The portal id is 400 so you need to replace GAMEID in ./SGS-Portal.py id GAMEID:
+So run the script like this

+    ./SGS-Portal.py id 400
-To change the game open the 'SCRIPTNAME.json' file.
+To change any settings open the 'SCRIPTNAME.txt' file.
-of corse SCRIPTNAME needs to be the scriptname and the ' symbol is not in the filename.
+Of course SCRIPTNAME needs to be the scriptname and the ' symbol is not in the filename.
-Next change the gamename to the new gamename.
+You for example you can cange the folder that is used for a beta,
+by editing the shortver section

+    "shortver"
+    {
+	    ""		""
+    }
+The first on the left "" is the pulic version entry and allways exsists.
-Next change the gameid to the new gameid.
+Here you can change the right to change the Folder prefix.
-Next in gameversions you need to change/add the list like the following.

-    "versions" : [
-        ["HERE-FOLDER-END","HERE-GAME-VERSION"],
-        ["HERE-OTHERFOLDER-END","HERE-OTHERGAME-VERSION"],
-        ...
-        ["HERE-LASTFOLDER-END","HERE-LASTGAME-VERSION"]
-    ]
-You probably want the nomal version/first entry to have no additonal folder end.
-The script will always prefix the gamename in front of HERE-FOLDER-END.
+So on the example portal "PUPLIC" on the right will result in the folder PortalPUPLIC.

 # Shortcut
 You might want to make a shortcut for loding a specific version.